 For an unforgettable immersive and intimate travel experience, river cruising is hard to beat.
 River cruises don’t just take you into a country but allow you to visit many spots that aren’t as easily accessible if you are traveling by train or car.
 Most river cruises allow you to visit several countries during a trip as well as many UNESCO heritage sites.
 A Viking River Cruise in Europe is a floating luxury hotel with the ultimate in onboard concierge services, that takes you to and through the countries on your chosen route.

-Next week I’m flying to Germany to board my second Viking River Cruise in Europe.
 My first trip with Viking was a Christmas Market Cruise I took in late November with my sister.
-I’m traveling with my husband on this trip and we will be boarding the Viking Bragi for a Danube Waltz River Cruise.
+My second Viking River Cruise was onboard the Viking Bragi for a Danube Waltz River Cruise.
 This cruise will take us from Passau, Germany to Linz, Melk and Vienna Austria, Bratislava, Slovak Republic, and Budapest, Hungary.

 If you are thinking of booking a Viking Cruise, I thought I’d share a few tips for making your decision-making process easier.